Most famous former guest: Emperor Napoleon III.

 The second suite on offer is the, far more modern, penthouse ‘Rooftop Garden Suite’.
 Its internal space is smaller but it does have a beautiful, and spacious, garden terrace with panoramic views over the rooftops of Rome.
 It has two double bedrooms and a sofa bed in the living room plus a well equipped modern kitchen.
-Check out all the details on the booking page here.

 Complimentary organic continental breakfasts are available as are private butler and maid services.
 You’ll fine the staff friendly and professional, and on arrival guests are greeted with complimentary Chianti Classico wines from the owner’s Tuscan Estate as well as a basket of fresh fruit.